 -

-to indicate input should be read from stdin
+to indicate input should be read fromstdin

-, e.g.... | lpsrewr - abp.rewr.lps
+... | lpsrewr - abp.rewr.lps

 ... | lpsrewr > abp.rewr.lps